Summary

 A question: how can the formal character of a piece be demonstrated?

-Let's take the example of the suit: it is the most formal thing a man has at his disposal (we will pass on the tailcoat, the tuxedo and the morning coat which have a particular status).
+Let's take the example of the suit: it is the most formal thing a man has at his disposal (we will pass over the tailcoat, the tuxedo and the morning coat which have a special status).

-Are all costumes equal in the effect they produce?
-Are two men, as long as they wear a suit, on the same formal level?
-Or do aesthetic rules a priori condition the use of this piece in one context rather than another?
+Are all suits equal in the effect they produce?
+Are two men, as long as they wear a suit, of the same formal level?
+Or do aesthetic rules condition a priori the use of this piece in one context rather than another?

 Ok so we observe that not all costumes are equal .